elizabeth-poggie/elizabeth-poggie/_content/notes/21-user-interfaces.md

 ## Grading Rubric

 You will be evaluated on the last assignment as if you were in an intern at a company.
-Created by the Director of Engineering & Infrastructure @ MaintainX and adapted the content for the classroom, the intent is to set you up for success in your future classes and careers.
+Created by the Director of Engineering & Infrastructure @ MaintainX and adapted for the classroom, the intent is to set y'all up for success in your future classes and careers.

 Shout out to Omar for wanting a rubric in advance which inspired the idea.